adriaFreixasWb/git-calisthenics/docs/Session5.md

-# Solving conflicts using a diff tool
+# Solving conflicts using an editor
 On [session 3: managing-conflicts](/docs/Session3.md#managing-conflicts)
 we saw a first way to deal with conflicts.
 To improve our experience, we are going to learn how to use a diff tool.